+Learned helplessness is a perception of having no control over a situation and being powerless to find a solution that can change their position.
 There are people who have developed a condition of learned helplessness as a way of reacting to situations that they feel are stressful, uncomfortable or difficult to deal with.
-Learned helplessness is a perception of having no control over a situation and being powerless to finding a solution that can change their position.
-This sense of feeling helpless often leads to developing a victim role, fuels feelings of anxiety and is considered to be a significant contributor to depression.
+This sense of feeling helpless often fuels feelings of anxiety and is considered to be a significant contributor to depression.

-Rather than looking at normal difficulties and failures in life as new opportunities or lessons to help them grow and improve.
-They have learned to believe that their limitations create a sense of security from pain and failure.
-However, by minimizing their efforts, they also end up lacking confidence in their abilities and intellect, which causes it's own realm of set backs and misery for them.
-This extreme lack of self–esteem and effort tends to further fuel feeling powerless to rising challenges as they occur.
+Rather than looking at normal difficulties and failures in life as new opportunities or lessons to help them grow and improve they have learned to believe that their limits create a sense of security from pain and failure.
+They may lack confidence in their abilities and intellect, which causes a lack of self–esteem which tends to further fuel setbacks and feeling powerless to challenges as they occur.

 Examples of Learned Helplessness

-American psychologist Martin Seligman learned of this kind of conditioning through an experiment utilizing dogs that were put in cages where they could not escape shocks under their feet.
+American psychologist Martin Seligman learned of this kind of conditioning through an experiment utilizing dogs that were put in cages where they could not escape shocks that occurred under their feet.
 After a while, the dogs gave up in their attempts to escape the shocks.
-When these same dogs were placed in new cages where they could escape the shocks, they did not even try to subjected themselves to repeated shocks that could have been avoided.
-These dogs have already been conditioned to believe that they could not escape their discomfort, so they stopped trying to do so.
-Feeling hopeless, they have simply accepted that these shocks are a permanent and inevitable outcome.
+However, when these same dogs were placed in new cages, where they could escape the shocks, they simply subjected themselves to the repeated shocks that could have been avoided.
+These dogs had become conditioned to believe that they could not escape their discomfort and accepted that these shocks were permanent and inevitable.

 One of my favorite examples of this learned helpless condition was a story I once heard about fleas being confined in a box.
-Upon some research, I found that Zig Ziglar had written this piece in a book called “See You at The Top”.
-But the story is one I have remembered well for about twenty years now.
-It starts out with the idea in understanding the power of jumping fleas.
+I found out that Zig Ziglar had written this piece in a book called “See You at The Top."
+It starts out with the idea of understanding the power of jumping fleas.
 Fleas have the ability to jump about ten inches high, which is more than 100 times their own body height.
-So, if you were to place fleas in a container with a lid on top, of course they will jump with all their might only to find that they repeatedly hit the secured lid.
-After a short amount of time, they learn that they can not escape and the efforts in their jumping will decrease.
-But even upon removing the lid, the fleas will remain limited in their jumping attempts and will therefore keep themselves imprisoned in a container.
-If only they would once again try a little harder, they would be free.
-But they have already learned that their prior full attempts were met with an unmovable obstacle that caused them pain and failure.
-So even though limitations of the lid have been removed, they have accepted their conditioned life of limitation within this container.
+So, if you were to place fleas in a container with a lid on top, of course, they will jump with all their might only to find that they repeatedly hit the secured lid.
+After some time, they learn that they can not escape their confinement and will decrease the efforts of their jumping.
+Therefore, when the lid is removed, the fleas will remain limited in their jumping attempts and will keep themselves imprisoned.

-These are good examples how some can learn to feel helpless in situations that have created pain and failure for us.
-If someone’s prior attempts to change a situation has failed repeatedly or they never developed the proper skills to properly solve problems in the first place, they eventually become victims to repeated situations.
+Both of these are good examples of how some can learn to feel helpless in situations that have created pain and failure for us.
+If someone’s prior attempts to change a situation has failed repeatedly or they never developed empowering skills to properly solve problems, then they eventually become imprisoned in repeated failed situations.

 How Feeling Helpless Develops

 These feelings of powerlessness can develop in something as minor as struggles with math to larger issues such as dealing with abusive relationships.
-Either way, the person may have learned that their efforts to improve their situation have been met with repeated pain or failure.
-They then develop feeling helpless to overcome obstacles and to work through these problems when they arise.
-Repeated failure, set backs, obstacles and a lack in confidence or motivation may drive them to want to just give up as they may feel like there is nothing they can do to make things better anyway.
-This limiting mindset will hold them captive, setting them up in a victim role and keep them from overcoming their challenges and achieving what they truly desire in life.
+Either way, the person may have learned that their efforts to improve their situation have been met with repeated pain or failure, which may drive them to want to just give up and accept defeat.
+This limiting mindset will hold them captive, keeping them from overcoming their challenges and achieving what they truly desire in life.

 Strategies for Overcoming Learned Helplessness

-But, remember, that whatever you can learn can be unlearned.
-You can override thoughts, limits and perceptions by learning new process and habits to put in its place.
+But, whatever you can learn can be unlearned.
+You can override existing thoughts, limits, and perceptions by learning new process and habits to put in its place.
 So, what steps can someone make towards overcoming learned helplessness and regain confidence and personal power?
-I will share some methods that I have learned and utilized to help myself rise above feelings of powerlessness.
+Here are some methods that I have learned and utilized to help myself rise above these feelings.

 If you feel stuck in a situation or can’t quite seem to overcome a problem, be open to new possible ideas.
 For every problem, there are many possible solutions.
-If the one(s) you’ve been trying isn’t providing you with the results you prefer, seek out advice or guidance from others, from counselors, from books or articles on the topic you are struggling with.
-Often, just hearing about a different way to think about or respond to a situation can be just the thing you need to move beyond this.
-However, don’t get trapped in to doing things exactly how others would do it.
-Be sure to take the information and find what works best for you and your situation.
+If the one(s) you’ve been trying isn’t providing you with the results you prefer, seek out advice or guidance from others.
+There are lots of information from counselors, books or articles on any topic that you struggle with.
+Often, just hearing about a different way to think about, or to respond to a situation, can be exactly what you need to move beyond this.
+Be willing to take information and modify it to figure out what works best for you and your situation.

-Focus more on the things that you are good at rather than lamenting on your struggles or set backs.
+Focus on the things that you are good at rather than lamenting your struggles or set backs.
 No one is great at everything, but everyone is great at some things.
-Because of this, we always have something that will benefit us and others and others have something that also can benefit us.
+Because of this, we always have something that will benefit us and others; and others have something that may benefit us.
 Focus on your positive traits and trust in the skills that are uniquely yours.
 Focusing on your good qualities can provide you with more confidence and may serve to be beneficial in finding creative ways to deal with situations.
-Stand strong and fully believe in those traits and strengths, work on expanding them within your life
+Stand strong and fully believe in those traits and strengths; work on expanding them within your life.

-Make choices for yourself rather than running with the choices others press upon you.
+Make choices for yourself.
 Living a life that others expect of us can lead us to feel helpless and unhappy with ourselves and our lives.
-What others think is best for you, may not necessarily be what truly is best for you.
-Others may be sharing what they feel is best based on their own desires, beliefs and experiences.
+Others may share what they feel is best based on their own desires, beliefs, and experiences.
 However, what you want and what is best for you and your situation may not be the same.
 Learn to carefully consider the advice and guidance from others, then be willing to make a decision that you feel works better for you in the long run.
 Dare to try new things that interest you, take new risks that you feel are worth the consequences and pave a path that fits you.

-Have safe and healthy boundaries for yourself and get out of the trap of people pleasing.
-People are more apt to become victims when they spend more time worrying about what others think, doing what they feel others want them to do, or being constantly available to meet the demands of others.
-When you do this, you lose sight of your own needs, end up putting more energy into activities that do not benefit you and that serve as distractions from accomplishing what you need to improve your own life.
+Have safe and healthy boundaries for yourself and release yourself from people pleasing.
+People are more apt to become victims when they spend more time worrying about what others think, do what they feel others want them to do, or being constantly available to meet the demands of others.
+When you do this, you lose sight of your own needs, end up putting more energy into activities that do not benefit you and that serve as distractions from accomplishing what you need in order to improve your own life.
 When you get overly focused on directing and fulfilling the lives of others, you lose sight of overcoming your own obstacles and achieving your own goals.
-Always putting others above you and not setting a priority on time for you and your own goals will make you an easy target to be taken advantage of, manipulated and at the mercy of others.

-No matter what the situation, there is always something you can do do improve some part of your position.
+No matter what the situation, there is always something you can do to improve some part of your position.
 Even the smallest changes can lead to big results.

-For people with anxiety, they live in a world where they are in a constant state of extreme uneasiness, apprehension and tension about the prospect of things going badly.
-Learning to control anxiety can be done through redirecting habitual thoughts.
+Anxiety sufferers may live in a constant state of extreme apprehension, tension, and uneasiness as they dwell on the prospect of things going badly.
+Learning to control anxiety can be done through redirecting habitual thought processes.